Client diversity in Ethereum: A strategic approach for network resilience

 Stakely’s commitment to client diversity

 At Stakely, our operational strategy is firmly rooted in the principle of client diversity.
-We employ a variety of Beacon and Execution clients, including Teku, Lighthouse, Prysm, Nimbus, Nethermind, Geth, and Erigon, to ensure a robust and secure network environment.
+We employ a variety of Beacon and Execution clients, including Teku, Lighthouse, Prysm, Nimbus, Nethermind, Geth, and Reth, to ensure a robust and secure network environment.
 This diverse setup, however, presents unique challenges that demand meticulous management and a proactive stance towards network security.

 Challenges in managing multiple clients